 But reporters also showed up in the even more common detective series, like Sam Spade, Box 13, Let George Do It, as well as sometimes detective-like juvenile adventure series from The Blue Beetle to The Lone Ranger.

-Box 13 featured a former newspaper reporter, now a novelist, who became a detective/adventurer to dig up plots for his works of fiction.
+Box 13 featured a former newspaper reporter, Dan Holiday, now a novelist.
+He had become a detective/adventurer,advertising for tips sent to his classified-ad box, to dig up plots for his works of fiction.
 The newspaper’s main role is carrying his classsified ad, but he stays in touch.

 Let_George_Do_It was similar to Box 13.
 Detective George Valentine advertised for clients in the personals, although that was usually the extent of his contact with the newspaper.